 immediately after the monsoon season when the waterfall is in full flow of

 water and fresh greenery all around.

 Eravikulam National Park:

 This National Park is located at a distance of 12 km from Munnar.
-It is spread over an area of 97 squares Km is in the Western Ghats in the Idukki District of Kerala, India.
+It is spread over an area of 97 square km is in the Western Ghats in the Idukki District of Kerala, India.
 The National Park is managed and controlled by Kerala Department of Forest and Wildlife Munnar.
-The terrain of the park consists of high altitude of grasslands within between Sholas.
+The terrain of the park consists of high altitude grasslands within Sholas.